alemart/speedy-vision/README.md

 * `depth: number`.
 An integer between `1` and `7` that tells Speedy how "deep" it should go when searching for keypoints in scale-space.
 Defaults to `4`.
 * `scaleFactor: number`.
 The scale factor between two consecutive pyramid layers.
 Defaults to the square root of two.
-* `useHarrisScore: boolean`.
-Adopt a better scoring function (cornerness measure).
-It will give you slightly better features.
-Defaults to `false` (using the `MultiscaleHarris` detector is preferred).

 #### Harris corners